Children’s Product Recalls on the Rise Due to More Kids Getting Hurt

 The CPSC passed the Consumer Product Safety Improvement Act in 2008 to more comprehensively regulate product safety.
 The act also defines “children’s products” and has standards for labeling and usage.
 Although the act allows for more severe penalties for failing to comply, it seems as though the CPSC needs to consider implementing even more stringent regulations and requiring that manufacturers are quickly pulling dangerous products off the shelves.

 Recall visibility is a big part of the problem.
 The founders of KID created the nonprofit because their son died as a consequence of a defective product.
 Although a recall had been issued, the family had not yet been notified and had no way to know that their child was at risk.
-Today, you can search for recall or repair notices on any product by clicking here: https://www.saferproducts.gov/.
+Today, you can search for recall or repair notices on any product by visiting this website.
 You can also report an unsafe product or an injury caused by one through the website.

-Philadelphia Product Liability Lawyers at Galfand Berger, LLP Pursue Compensation for Injured Victims
+Philadelphia Products Liability Lawyers at Galfand Berger, LLP Pursue Compensation for Injured Victims

 If your child has been injured by a defective product, our products liability lawyers in Philadelphia are happy to answer your questions and review your case for free.
 Our offices located in Philadelphia, Bethlehem, Reading, and Lancaster, and Galfand Berger serves clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.